Cocktail Molotov

 Cocktail Molotov is a 1980 French drama film written and directed by Diane Kurys.
 It is her second feature after Peppermint Soda.
-A female coming of age story set during the spring and summer of 1968, the film is not a sequel but can be considered "companion piece" to its predecessor.
+A female coming of age story set during the spring and summer of 1968, the film is not a sequel but can be considered a companion piece to its predecessor.
 It has been called a female take on the male-dominated road movie genre.

 Plot

 Seventeen-year-old middle-class Anne (Elise Caron), runs away with her working-class boyfriend Frederic (Philippe Lebas) and his friend Bruno (Francois Cluzet) after a violent fight with her mother.
 Anne convinces the others to drive to Venice, where she plans to take a ship to Israel in order to join a kibbutz.
 On the road, Anne grapples with experiences of love, sex, abortion, and "existential wandering".
 Upon reaching Venice, they learn of the social uprising back in Paris.
 With their money running out and their car stolen, they hitchhike back to find they have missed the excitement.